gclssvglx/kotlin-single-file-template/README.md

-# A Kotlin Single File Template
+# A Kotlin One-Pager Template for IntelliJ IDEA

-An all-on-one-page Kotlin file with a sample function and tests - on one page.
+A Kotlin one-pager with a sample function and tests for use with IntelliJ IDEA.

 Great for quick ideas, testing theories, examples etc.